wasp-lang/wasp/web/blog/2022-05-31-filip-intro.md

 - I found out about Wasp through a friend/former colleague and still haven’t bought him a drink to say thanks.
-- I’ve created my own Turing-complete functional programming language that compiles to JavaScript.
+- I’ve designed and implemented my own Turing-complete functional programming language that compiles to JavaScript.
 - I wasted nearly 30 hours customizing my setup to maximize productivity and probably ended up in a less productive state